csqvl/summer2020_research/_posts/2020-08-31-dejesusubri-FINAL_2.md

 **Mapping: Overall SVI at County Level per State**
 ![Overall SVI](/summer2020_research/images/crowding/Overall SVI_0_975_1_Crowded_Map-08.png)

 All of the counties and their overall vulnerability is being plotted in the graph above.
 The sizes of the circles represent the count of COVID-19 cases in the county.
-The data reflects the vulnerability scale that the *CDC Social Vulnerability Index (SVI)* uses to classify counties base on their individual vulnerability.
-It ranges from 0 tp 1.
+The data reflects the vulnerability scale that the *CDC Social Vulnerability Index (SVI)* uses to classify counties based on their individual vulnerability.
+It ranges from 0 to 1.
 The map geolocates the counties that are most vulnerable based on the *overall SVI scale*.
 Counties that have a *vulnerability of 0.975* or higher are shown.
 Highlighted with the red outline are the counties with the highest vulnerability.

 --